postcss/gulp-postcss/README.md

 ## Source map support

-Source map is inlined by default, to extract map use together with [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps).
+Source map is disabled by default, to extract map use together with [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps).

 ```js